Sociovestix/lenu/README.md

 in the context of the [Legal Entity Identifier](https://www.gleif.org/en/about-lei/introducing-the-legal-entity-identifier-lei) (LEI) Standard (ISO 17441) as well as the [Entity Legal Form (ELF) Code List](https://www.gleif.org/en/about-lei/code-lists/iso-20275-entity-legal-forms-code-list) Standard (ISO 20275).

-The library utilizes Machine Learning with scikit-learn and is distributed under Creative Commons Zero 1.0 Universal license.
+The library utilizes Machine Learning with Transformers and scikit-learn.
+It provides and utilizes pre-trained ELF Detection models published at https://huggingface.co/Sociovestix.
+This code as well as the LEI data and models are distributed under Creative Commons Zero 1.0 Universal license.

 The project was started in November 2021 as a collaboration of the [Global Legal Entity Identifier Foundation](https://gleif.org) (GLEIF) and
 [Sociovestix Labs](https://sociovestix.com) with the goal to explore how Machine Learning can support in detecting the legal form (ELF Code) from a legal name.